sguox002/leetcode/leetcode-all.md

     }
 ```
 ->>

+<<-1425	Constrained Subsequence Sum    		44.6%	Hard
+given a integer array nums, and k. find the max sum of a non-empty subsequence such that the neighboring elements in the sequence satisfy i<j and j-i<=k.
+- dp with sliding window max. since in the window k, we have to choose one element.
+each element we can choose or discard.
+we define dp[i] as the max sum ending with A[i], then:
+dp[i]=max(dp[j]...dp[i-1])+A[i], sliding window max using pq or deque.
+->>

 <<-1696.
 Jump Game Vi.
 given a list of numbers, you are located at element 0.
 Each time you can jump 1 to k steps. return the max sum you can get from 0 to n-1 element.
 dp[i]=max(dp[i-1]...dp[i-k+1])